 Autohome HK is incorporated in Hong Kong on March 16, 2012.
-In October 2013, Autohome HK acquired Autohome Media, a Hong Kong advertising and marketing company.
 Companies registered in Hong Kong are subject to Hong Kong Profits Tax on the taxable income as reported in their respective statutory financial statements adjusted in accordance with relevant Hong Kong tax laws.
 The applicable tax rate is 16.5% in Hong Kong.
-For the years ended December 31, 2011, 2012 and 2013, the Company did not make any provisions for Hong Kong profit tax as there were no assessable profits derived from or earned in Hong Kong during this period.
-Under the Hong Kong tax law, Autohome HK and Autohome Media are exempted from income tax on its foreign-derived income and there are no withholding taxes in Hong Kong on remittance of dividends.
+For the year ended December 31, 2012, the Company did not make any provisions for Hong Kong profit tax as there were no assessable profits derived from or earned in Hong Kong during this period.
+Under the Hong Kong tax law, Autohome HK is exempted from income tax on its foreign-derived income and there are no withholding taxes in Hong Kong on remittance of dividends.